Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: DINH HUY

-According to Lieutenant Colonel Thanh, to carry out the mission, each soldier must master their own survival skills, understand search and rescue skills, and coordinate with other forces to ensure the safety of the entire team.
+According to Lieutenant Colonel Thanh, to carry out the mission, each soldier must master their own survival skills, understand search and rescue skills and coordinate with other forces to ensure the safety of the entire team.

 The lieutenant colonel revealed that his inseparable item would be a backpack containing personal equipment that could ensure survival in harsh environments.
 In particular, he must have the will and determination to complete the mission above all else.

-According to Lieutenant Colonel Dung, the rescue equipment used in rescue operations is mainly small, portable rescue equipment but has a very high ability to detect and search for victims.
+According to Lieutenant Colonel Dung, the rescue equipment used in relief operations is mainly small, portable rescue equipment but has a very high ability to detect and search for victims.
 Typically, the X-ray equipment can search for victims 15 meters away, 10 cm from the wall.

 Source: https://thanhnien.vn/chi-huy-luc-luong-quan-doi-viet-nam-ho-tro-myanmar-tim-nguoi-mat-tich-nhu-tim-nguoi-than-185250331054905831.htm